 The following is a sample of the typical modules that we offer as at the date of publication but is not intended to be construed and/or relied upon as a definitive list of the modules that will be available in any given year.
 Due to the passage of time between commencement of the course and subsequent years of the course, modules may change due to developments in the curriculum and the module information in this prospectus is provided for indicative purposes only.

-This module lays the foundations for further study by looking at the development of criminology as a discipline before going on to consider how crime is defined and counted, and investigate the sources of criminological knowledge.
+This module lays the foundations for further study in criminology by looking at its development as a discipline.
+You will consider how crime is defined and counted, and investigate the sources of criminological knowledge.

-The main focus of the module is on key theoretical perspectives in criminology, and how they help us to understand and explain different kinds of criminal behaviour from 'juvenile delinquency' to state crime, 'hate crime' to terrorism (and society's responses to them).
+The main focus is on key theoretical perspectives in criminology, and how they help us to understand and explain crime and victimisation and social reactions to it.

-This module seeks to contextualise the function and processes of the agencies and institutions that operate within the criminal justice system.
-The module will encourage you to identify the tensions and inequalities that lead criminologists and criminal justice practitioners to promote reform of the criminal justice system.
+This module seeks to introduce and contextualise the function and processes of agencies and institutions that operate within the criminal justice system.
+It will encourage you to identify tensions and inequalities that lead criminologists and criminal justice practitioners to promote reform.

 Investigating Social Worlds